c-snell/Documentation/Kubernetes-how-to/dashboard.md

 The UI can only be accessed from the machine where the command is executed.
 See `kubectl proxy --help` for more options.

+To protect your cluster data, Dashboard deploys with a minimal RBAC configuration by default.
+Currently, Dashboard only supports logging in with a Bearer Token.
+To create a token for this demo, we will create an admin user.

+Open a second terminal, if you don't have one open already.

+### Create the Admin Service Account

 >Warning: The admin user created in the tutorial will have administrative privileges and is for educational purposes only.

-Open a second shell, if you don't have one open already

-### Create the Admin Service Account
 Copy the code below into `dashboard-adminuser.yml` file

 ```yaml